University Pay Plan and Job Profiles

 Classified Pay Plan Titles and Pay Ranges

 Classified titles are a combination of exempt and non-exempt positions in various job families.
 These are non-teaching positions.
 The position's duties and level of responsibility determine the assignment of a position to a classification.
+The majority of the University's staff titles are classified.
 The Classification Plan is outlined in the Handbook of Operating Procedures.
-You may look up job titles and pay ranges online using the Pay Plan/Job Code System (EID required).
+You may look up job titles and pay ranges online using the Job Profile Catalog.
+To access the Job Profile Catalog, university employees and contingent workers may find it by entering “Job Profile Catalog” in the Workday search bar.
+Human Resources also maintains a Public Pay Plan.

 Prior Approval and Restricted Job Classifications